 Please note that Suboxone is an addictive substance in itself.
-Because it has opioid effects, long-term use can lead to dependence on the drug, which could lead to abuse or misuse.
-Suboxone abuse can cause overdose and dangerous side effects, primarily if used along with alcohol, other opioids, or benzodiazepines.
+Because it has opioid effects, long-term use can lead to dependence on the drug, leading to abuse or misuse.
+Suboxone abuse can cause overdose and dangerous side effects, primarily if used with alcohol, other opioids, or benzodiazepines.
 These risks are another reason we only recommend using it as part of a structured program.

 When you begin taking Vivitrol, you may experience some side effects.
 These may last from a few days to a week, but they shouldn’t persist throughout your treatment.
 These effects include: